replicatedhq/replicated-docs/docs/enterprise/snapshots-storage-destinations.md

 ## Next Steps

 * (Existing clusters only) Configure Velero namespace access if you are using RBAC and optionally increase the default memory limits.
 See [Configuring Namespace Access and Memory Limit](snapshots-velero-installing-config).
-* You can create or schedule backups.
-For more information, see [Creating Backups](snapshots-creating) and [Scheduling Automatic Backups](snapshots-scheduling).
+* Create or schedule backups.
+See [Creating and Scheduling Backups](snapshots-creating).

 ## Additional Resources